DataDx/MeasuresCatalog/README.md

 #### Malpractice RVU
 Account for the cost of malpractice insurance for the physician and/or the practice
 #### Net Collections
+A measure of a medical practice's effectiveness in collecting reimbursement dollars.
+It's calculated by dividing payments received from agreed-upon fees charged
 #### Net Collections per Patient
 #### Net Collections per Provider
 #### Net Collections per Total RVU